fetachallenge/fetachallenge.github.io/pages/Data_description.markdown

 ###  Task 1 - Segmentation

-For the segmentation task, the training data will consist of 120 T2-weighted fetal brain reconstructions from two different institutions with a corresponding label map that was manually segmented into 7 different tissues/labels:
+For the segmentation task, the training data will consist of 120 T2-weighted fetal brain reconstructions from two different institutions with a corresponding label map that was manually segmented into 7 different tissues/labels, following the protocol available [here](http://neuroimaging.ch/sites/default/files/FetalAnnotationGuideline.pdf):

 1. External Cerebrospinal Fluid
 2. Grey Matter